Chris Green (politician)

-Christopher Patrick James Green (born 12 August 1973) is a British Conservative Party politician who served as the Member of Parliament (MP) for Bolton West from 2015 until 2024.
+Christopher Patrick James Green (born 12 August 1973) is a British politician who served as the Member of Parliament (MP) for Bolton West from the 2015 general election until 2024.
 He was re-elected in 2017 and 2019, increasing his majority and vote share at both general elections.
-He lost the seat in the 2024 general election.
+Green lost his seat to the Labour Party in the 2024 general election, and later defected from the Conservative Party to Reform UK in December 2025.

 In August 2019, he was appointed as a Parliamentary Private Secretary in the Department for Education.
 Following the 2019 general election, he was appointed as a Parliamentary Private Secretary to Baroness Evans, Leader of the House of Lords and Lord Privy Seal.
-He stepped down from this position on 13 October 2020 due to his disagreement with the government's approach to coronavirus restrictions and was a steering committee member of the lockdown-sceptic COVID Recovery Group, a group of Conservative MPs who oppose the UK government's December 2020 lockdown.
+He stepped down from this position on 13 October 2020 due to his disagreement with the government's approach to coronavirus restrictions and was a steering committee member of the lockdown-sceptic COVID Recovery Group, a group of Conservative MPs who opposed the UK government's December 2020 lockdown.

 Early life

 Green was born on 12 August 1973 in Northern Ireland during The Troubles, while his father served with the British Army.
 He moved back to Liverpool where his father worked in catering and his mother was employed as a school dinner lady.
 He attended school in Liverpool before completing a Higher National Diploma qualification in physics.
 Green received an Honorary Doctorate from the Chancellor at the University of Bolton in 2021.

 Prior to being elected, Green worked as an engineer in the mass spectrometry industry for 20 years.
 Before beginning his career as an engineer, Green worked in a variety of low-paid temporary jobs, including as a vehicle mechanic, in a picture frame factory and at a bookies.